open/close all folders

 - Trauma Conga Line: See the Dark and Troubled Past entry above?
 That's Keith's backstory.
 And then there's what's happened to him since the story started: he found out Laura had been drugged to make her sleep with someone else and that she'd been looking for him to try and reconcile, only for her to get killed saving him.
 And then his best friend from when he was a kid got killed.
 And then he found out his mother had been murdered by an old "friend" of his father's because he thought she was no good for him, implying his father had basically committed suicide on Keith's spear.
 And then Natani cast a spell to try and help him come to terms with Laura's death, but he almost died from the strain of it.

-Natani was forced to live homeless with his brother Zen after their parents and tribe were destroyed by human Templars.
-He eventually disguised himself as male (Natani identified as female at the time) and, along with his brother, joined an assassins guild to make ends meet.
-Due to an accident during an assassination mission, Natani became magically and permanently linked to his brother, and much of his brother's personality overpowered his own, as did Zen's gender identity.
-Though Natani realizes his body is not what is traditionally considered "male", he identifies as male and is therefore a man.
+Natani is a wolf keidran was forced to live homeless with his brother after his parents and tribe were destroyed by human Templar.
+Born a girl, he originally disguised himself as a male to join an assassins guild with his brother, Zen, in order to make ends meet.
+Due to an accident during an assassination mission, Natani became magically and permanently linked to his brother, and much of his brother's male personality overpowered Natani's own, causing him to start identifying himself as a man.

 - Big Damn Kiss: Lays one on Keith in Comic #465.
 They don't have time to talk about it until Comic #806 onwards, over 340 comics later.